EvolSoft/CustomAlerts/README.md

 ***To prevent bugs, delete all old plugin data if you are updating CustomAlerts.***

-With CustomAlerts you can customize or hide join/leave messages, first join messages, death messages, world change messages... (read documentation)
+With CustomAlerts you can customize or hide whitelist kick messages, outdated server/client messages, join/leave messages, first join messages, death messages, world change messages... (read documentation)

 **What is included?**

 In the ZIP file you will find:<br>
-*- CustomAlerts_v1.2.phar : CustomAlerts Plugin + API*<br>
+*- CustomAlerts_v1.3.phar : CustomAlerts Plugin + API*<br>
-*- CustomAlertsExample_v1.phar : CustomAlerts API implementation example*<br>
 *- CustomAlertsExample : Example Plugin source code*<br>

 **Commands:**